-I am Senior Curator and Len Lye Curator at the Govett-Brewster Art Gallery / Len Lye Centre in New Plymouth, New Zealand.
-Previous roles have included Assistant Collection Manager (Photography) at Museum of New Zealand Te Papa Tongarewa (Wellington) and collection management roles at Puke Ariki Museum and Libraries (New Plymouth) and Auckland War Memorial Museum.
+I am the Len Lye Curator at the Govett-Brewster Art Gallery / Len Lye Centre in New Plymouth, New Zealand.
+Previous roles have included Acting Director and Exhibitions and Collections Lead (Senior Curator) at the Govett-Brewster Art Gallery, Assistant Collection Manager (Photography) at Museum of New Zealand Te Papa Tongarewa (Wellington) and collection management roles at Puke Ariki Museum and Libraries (New Plymouth) and Auckland War Memorial Museum.
 In 2016 I was a Research Fellow at the Henry Moore Institute, Leeds.
 My academic background includes MA (Classics), BA (Ancient History/English) and Postgraduate Diploma in Arts (Museum Studies) from the University of Auckland.

 I am the commissioning editor of the Govett-Brewster’s STATEMENTS publication series, launched in 2018 with Erika Balsom’s An Oceanic Feeling: Cinema and the Sea.
-The second in the series, by Caleb Kelly (UNSW Sydney) will be published in 2019.
+The second in the series, Tangible/Intangible: The Sound of Sculpture by Caleb Kelly (UNSW Sydney) was published in July 2020.